genesiscommunitysuccess/docs/versioned_docs/version-2022.3/05_operations/02_commands/01_server-commands.md

 :::warning
 Do not use `SendIt` to update User details in any way.
 This can easily cause database errors.
-To update User profiles or User attributes, only use Genesis GUI Admin screens.
+To update User profiles or User attributes, only use Genesis [user entity management](../../../web/micro-front-ends/foundation-entity-management/).
 :::

 ## DumpIt script